upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2015-07-10-more-emus-the-scenery-tiger-by-the-tail.md

 "I think the Uncles made a mistake by excluding me from the capacity issues, whilst I was NPC bitch, considering me too tainted by my commitment to the NPCs to be able to think objectively."

 Eli started a little, not expecting that (or any) expletive to fall from her lips.
 He was hot, sweaty, trying to match her stride, shorten his own stride, wishing he was anywhere but here, with anyone but her, career stealer, but knowing this was it.
 Great things were afoot, about to be said and done.
-This felt like possibly even the beginnings of an Uncle-avoidance scheme, but with an Uncle.
+This felt like possibly even the beginnings of an Uncle-bypass scheme, but with an Uncle.
 He nodded.

 "Now that you are the NPC bitch, I am therefore untainted and allowed to know.
 The Uncles are at least consistent.
 And what I now know I think you should know.
 They were wrong to keep it from me, and I would be hypocritical if I kept it from you.
 No-one has said specifically that I should not tell you, and they need not know that I broke the implicit decree of keeping the NPC bitch in the dark.
 Clear?
 We are comparing notes on NPC algorithms."